fingerskier/manthra/README.md

 # Manthra

+No one is against you,
+they are for themselves.
+  M. Calderon

 Dictionary, n.
 A malevolent literary device for cramping the growth of a language and making it hard and inelastic.
   Ambrose Bierce